Tim-Maes/Bindicate/README.md

 - Automatic registration of services using custom attributes.
 - Supports Transient, Scoped, and Singleton service lifetimes.
+- No need for explicit interface specification for class-only registrations.
 - Provides clear visibility and reduces boilerplate code.
-- Simple integration with the built-in .NET IoC container.
+- Simple integration with the built-in .NET IoC container..

 ## Installation 📦